wfpidn/SPI/docs/directory.md

 	Place to put shapefile for clipping area of interest

-Feel free to use your own preferences for this setting.
+Feel free to use your own preferences for this setting/folder arrangements.

 **Notes:**